Isidor Miller (IM)

 MM: What made your dad decide to come over here?

-MM: Oh, so you remember when those sod houses were
+MM: Oh, so you remember when those sod houses were built?

 IM: Well, I remember ours!

 MM: Yes.
 So do you remember seeing it being built?